Fact or Fiction: you can see intestinal parasites in your pets’ stool

 The stool is usually mixed with a special solution that allows the parasite eggs to float to the top.
 The sample is examined under the microscope for presence of parasite eggs.
 At Essentials PetCare, our comprehensive intestinal parasite test also checks for proteins specific to the worms in your pet’s stool, which can catch a parasitic infection even if there are no eggs present in the sample.

 Experts recommend that pets be tested every six months for parasites.
-Bring your pet in to our clinic for an intestinal parasite test – it is included in most of our best value wellness packages or can be added-on to any package for just $20.
+Bring your pet in to our clinic for an intestinal parasite test – it is included in most of our best value wellness packages or can be added-on to any package at a discount.